-Mr. Peterson stated that after reviewing this request following findings of fact, conclusions and conditions have been determined:
+Mr. Peterson stated that after reviewing the LOJO Partnership LLP, application, RZN-2015-410, request to change the zoning from I-1 (Light Industrial) to C-2 (General Commercial), the following findings of fact, conclusions and conditions have been determined:

-- 1. The requested vacation is consistent with the goals and policies of the Comprehensive Plan, specifically, Goals 1, 4 and 12. - 2.
-The review criteria in Section 21.02.100 (c) of the Grand Junction Zoning and Development Code have all been met or addressed. - 3.
-City will retain Utility Easement along with finalization, recording and approval associated with an accompanying subdivision plat to consolidate properties.
+- 1. The requested Rezone is consistent with the goals and policies of the Comprehensive Plan, specifically, Goals 4 and 12. - 2.
+The review criteria, items 1 through 5 in Sections 21.02.140 of the Grand Junction Zoning and Development Code have all been met or addressed. - Approval of the Rezone request is contingent upon the finalization, recording and approval of all outstanding items associated with the subdivision plat to consolidate properties that the applicant owns and also alley right-of-way vacation applications as identified with City file numbers SSU-2015-337 and VAC-2015-289.